unravelin/ravelinjs/README.md

 ### Upgrading to RavelinJS v2 from RavelinJS v1

 There are no breaking API changes between v1 and v2.
-This major version release was made to signify the end of our support for browsers IE8 to IE10.
-IE11 continues to be supported.
+This major version release was made to signify the end of our support for Internet Explorer 8-11.
 If you are unable to upgrade to v2 because you want to continue supporting any these browsers, please let us know.

-If you don't care about IE8-IE10, just go ahead and upgrade.
+If you do not need to support IE8-IE11, just go ahead and upgrade.

 ### Upgrading to RavelinJS v2 from RavelinJS v0